Lego Coin (LEGO) Price Tops $0.0086 on Exchanges

 - MVP Coin (MVP) traded 9.3% higher against the dollar and now trades at $0.0020 or 0.00000005 BTC.

-Lego Coin was first traded on April 20th, 2022.
+Lego Coin launched on April 20th, 2022.
 Lego Coin’s total supply is 100,000,000,000,000 tokens.
 The official website for Lego Coin is www.legocoinlive.com.
 Lego Coin’s official Twitter account is @legocoinlive and its Facebook page is accessible here.

 [Telegram](https://t.me/LegoCoinLive)